marennodenes/Flashcard-App/README.md

     mvn clean install
     ```

-2. Open `fxui` module
+2. To be able to use the app, you must run the REST-API `server` in our app

     ```bash
-        cd fxui
+    cd server
+    mvn spring-boot:run
     ```

-3. When in `fxui`, run this command to run and create a executable application
+3. Open a new terminal and the `fxui` module and run this command to run and create a executable application

     ```bash
+    cd flashcards/fxui
     mvn clean package javafx:jlink jpackage:jpackage
     ```

-4. To be able to use the app, you must run the REST-API `server` in our app

-    ```bash
-        cd server
-        mvn spring-boot:run
-    ```

-5. Now you can run the applicication
+4. Now you can run the applicication

     **macOS & windows**

     Now there has been created a Flashcards-1.0.0.dmg in `fxui/target/dist`.
-Locate this file and run that file.
+Open this file.

     **Linux**

     Now there has been created a FlashcardsApp.desktop in `fxui`.
-Locate this file and run that file.
+Open this file.

-6. You can now use the application on your computer
+5. You can now use the application on your computer

 ### Method 2: Maven

-- See quickstart above
+- See quickstart method above.

 ### Method 3: VS Code